cerplot/luigi/doc/luigi_patterns.rst

             ...

 Messages can be sent right from the scheduler UI which also displays responses (if any).
-Note that this feature is only available when the scheduler is configured to send messages (see the :ref:`scheduler-config` config), and the task is configured to accept them.
+Note that this feature is only available when the scheduler is configured to send messages (see the :ref:`scheduler-config` config), and the step is configured to accept them.